riatelab/go-cart-wasm/README.md

 Moreover, the data have to be in a projected reference coordinate system that maintains the areas of the polygons (e.g. Lambert-93 / EPSG:2154 for Metropolitan France, EPSG:3035 for the European Union, etc.).
 Performing the calculation in geographic coordinates (e.g. EPSG:4326) would give erroneous results.

 Note also that by default the calculation is done in the main thread.
 The freedom is left to the user to import go-cart.js from a webworker and use it that way (nevertheless you will have to implement a basic dialogue between the main thread and the webworker).

+### Example

+See for example this [Observable Notebook](https://observablehq.com/@riate/flow-based-cartograms-gastner-seguy-more-2018-in-the-browse).

 ### Installation for development